Out of Time (album): Memory Side

-"Texarkana"

 Reviewers drew comparisons between "Texarkana" and the music of the Moody Blues (pictured in 1968).

 "Texarkana" features a notable shift in vocal duties within R.E.M., with Mills performing lead vocals while Stipe provides background vocals.
 Mills described the experience of singing lead as enjoyable, though not something he would prefer to do regularly.
 He noted the advantage of the band having three distinct vocalists, stating that this contributes to greater texture and depth in their sound.
 Musically, the song is characterized by a galloping bass line, a blend of real and synthesized string elements, and a melodic style that has drawn comparisons to the Moody Blues.
 Additional contributions to the arrangement include pedal steel guitar performed by John Keane and work by Holsapple.

 The title of the song references Texarkana, a city straddling the border between Texas and Arkansas with separate municipal governments in each state.
 However, the lyrics of the song make no reference to the city, and the content is unrelated to its name.
 According to Buck, Stipe initially began writing a song that included the name Texarkana in its working title but was unable to complete it.
 Mills subsequently finished the lyrics and recorded the lead vocal part within approximately thirty minutes.
 Despite the change in lyrical content, the band chose to retain the original title.
 Buck expressed a personal liking for the name, while both Stipe and Berry also shared a fondness for the city.
 Stipe commented on the appeal of a city named after three states, while Berry described Texarkana as a beautiful place, though not necessarily one associated with enlightenment.